Matt Thomas Endowment Scholarship

 Many of us who knew Matt are keen to commemorate him and sustain his spirit.
 Toward this effort, we are compiling an on-line journal of photos and writings, and invite you to share with us your images, stories, memories, and lessons learned from your time with Matt.
 We will add many of these thoughts, remembrances, and photos to our website for folks to visit.
 Please write in to the office or submit your thoughts via email at email@example.com.
 Please feel free, as well, to write Matt's partner Gail Gutsche to share your thoughts or sympathies with her directly (1530 Cooper St., Missoula, MT 59802).

 The Matt Thomas Endowment was established in 2002 by Matt’s friends and family in memory of Matt and his commitment to education.
-The Matt Thomas Endowment grants a $1000 merit-based scholarship each year to one student who most clearly embodies Matt's ideals and visions.
+The Matt Thomas Endowment grants merit-based scholarships each year to students who clearly embody Matt's ideals and visions.
 WRFI seeks scholarship applicants who share his interest in studying environmental ethics and who will consider their personal land ethic and critically examine their place in, and contributions to, the world.

 If you have any questions or need assistance in completing the Scholarship Application Form, please contact the WRFI office.